IRS Form 1045 Instructions

 • The carryback should be reflected as a reduction to AGI in the ‘After carryback’ column on Line 11.

-• Attach a copy of Form 6781 and Schedule D for the year of the net Section 1256 contracts loss, as well as the amended Form 6781 and amended Schedule D for each carryback year
+• Attach a copy of Form 6781 and Schedule D (Form 1040) for the year of the net Section 1256 contracts loss, as well as the amended Form 6781 and amended Schedule D for each carryback year

 For Line 2b, enter the date that you filed your federal income tax return.